azureossd/azureossd.github.io/_posts/2021-09-21-Deploying React.js application to Azure App Service with Azure DevOps-rule.md

 date: 2021-09-21 12:00:00
 ---

-Steps to publishing your React Single Page Application into Azure App Service using Azure DevOps
+Steps to publish your React Single Page Application into Azure App Service using Azure DevOps

 ## Intro